Local Resident Information

 There will be 3 performance areas across the festival site.
 One will be an open-air stage, the second an enclosed canvas tent for emerging musical talent, and the third a demonstration venue.

-There will be up to 10 bars and bar activations, and a wide selection of food outlets.
-The licensed maximum capacity of the event is 4,999, however, we expect around 3,000 attendees within Priory Park at any one time.
-Throughout the weekend, the operating hours of the site will be:
+The licensed maximum capacity of the event is 4,999, however, we expect around 3,500 attendees within Priory Park at any one time.

 We have commissioned a competent person to prepare a Noise Management Plan and this has been submitted to environmental health.